 Mark is one of the community of carers at Mobilise.
 Here he shares how Cass the Border Collie brings joy and more to him and his mum.

-My story on how helpful having a pet around is starts with myself following two strokes back in 2015, basically retiring from teaching and having to concentrate on my health, what better way for daily walks than having a dog to take and talk to as I exercise.
+My story on how helpful having a pet around starts with myself following two strokes back in 2015, basically retiring from teaching and having to concentrate on my health.
+What better way for daily walks than having a dog to take and talk to as I exercise?

 Little did I know at the time how helpful Cass my border collie would be in caring for my mum when diagnosed with Alzheimer’s with vascular dementia in early 2016.

 Cass certainly helped me get back to health both physically and mental.
 Was it possible she could share her collie skills by helping Mum?
 The answer has been a resounding yes.

 Having retired I was lucky to be able to honour my promise to Mum that I would never place her in a home, having seen back as a 30-year-old how my gran died (that is another story).

 So living with Mum was my top priority and I soon discovered I was on a fast learning curve knowing nothing about the awful disease.

 Mum's eyesight and hearing were already poor, she had managed to cope but it was clear she was unable to look after herself anymore.
 So living with me was the easiest decision.